-Students may receive a maximum of 32 semester hours of credit for prior learning experiences.
+Students may receive a maximum of 32 semester hours of credit for prior learning experiences based on guidelines set forth by the American Council on Education (ACE).
 Specific information for different types of learning experiences is below.

 Military Credit

 Virginia Wesleyan follows the guidelines set forth by the American Council on Education (ACE) when granting credit for educational experiences in the armed services.
 Veterans should submit an appropriate transcript (such as Joint Services Transcript, etc.).
 Credit awarded must be equivalent to courses offered at Virginia Wesleyan or logical extensions thereof and are subject to review by faculty in the academic field.